rafiizzaturohman/rafiizzaturohman/README.md

 # 💫 About Me:
 Hey!
 I am Rafi Izzaturohman, I like to learn new things especially about hardware developments, Hi!
-I'm Rafi Izzaturohman, I like to learn new things especially about hardware development, <br>of course besides that I also like to learn programming :><br>🌱 I’m currently learning - NextJS, NestJS, Laravel 12 and Prisma<br>💬 Ask me about - Anything?
+I'm Rafi Izzaturohman, I like to learn new things especially about hardware development, of course besides that I also like to learn programming :><br>🌱 I’m currently learning - NextJS, NestJS, Laravel 12 and Prisma<br>💬 Ask me about - Anything?
 I guess<br>⚡ Fun fact - It's so easy to make me fall in love, haha

 ## 🌐 Socials: